Shruti-Mahato/SRAM/README.md

 ## Static Noise Margin
-Static Noise Margin (SNM) is a measure of the robustness of a static random-access memory (SRAM) cell.
+**Static Noise Margin (SNM)** is a measure of tolerance of a static random-access memory (SRAM) cell.
 It's important for determining the stability and reliability of data storage in SRAM cells.
 An SNM of 6T SRAM is typically evaluated in terms of the read and write stability margins.
-Read Margin (Read SNM): This measures how much the SRAM cell can tolerate noise or variability in the data when you're trying to read it without making an incorrect decision.
+**Read Margin (Read SNM):** This measures how much the SRAM cell can tolerate noise or variability in the data when you're trying to read it without making an incorrect decision.
-Write Margin (Write SNM): This measures how much noise or variability the SRAM cell can tolerate when you're trying to write data into it without causing unintended switching of the stored values.
+**Write Margin (Write SNM):** This measures how much noise or variability the SRAM cell can tolerate when you're trying to write data into it without causing unintended switching of the stored values.
 In order to find the Static noise margin of SRAM cell, we used the butterfly curve which is a graphical representation of the SRAM cell's behavior.
 In this, we ﬁnd VTC of inverter 1 and inverter 2 of memory cell.
 The minimum side of largest square that can be ﬁxed within the lobes of the butterﬂy curve represent SNM of the SRAM bitcell.

 ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/aae0afa4-d3cc-492f-8e93-a8d446a000c4)

 ## Top level Schematic
-The top level sram schematic is given below.
+Creating a top-level schematic and testbench for a 6T SRAM cell in a 0.18μm CMOS technology node involves several steps.
+The key components are shown in the below schematic.
+The signal description are as follows -
 ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/f2949d42-7833-4883-a3ba-a031e8817838)

+1. vdd , gnd = Supply Voltage and Ground
+2. WL = Wordline
+3. BL, BLB = Bitlines
+4.
+5. ctrl = Indicate the control signal for read, write, hold operation
+6. rw = high during read, low during write operation

+## Testbench

+1. Transient Analysis : Create transient analysis simulations for read and write operations.
+For example:
+   - Write: Apply control signals to write data (0 and 1) into the SRAM cell and observe the cell's response.
+   - Read: Apply control signals to read data from the SRAM cell and observe the cell's response.
 Here, we are testing the schematic by writing two data at two different address and then reading the data from the corresponding address line.
 <img src="https://github.com/Shruti-Mahato/SRAM/assets/119694274/6e353610-e949-4d84-97c5-d509f588f289" width = "1000">

 Output waveforms are given below-

+2. Corner Simulation : To test the SRAM cell under different corner cases (e.g., process, voltage, temperature) to ensure robustness.